Roksid2002/PetParadise/README.md

 ## General Info
 ***
-This project was developed for the Tecnologie Software per il Web exam at the University of Salerno.
+This project was developed for the Software Technologies for the Web exam at the University of Salerno.
 Petparadise is a prototype of an online pet store.

 ## Technologies
 ***